 If you’ve been injured on the job, you probably have a lot of questions.
 Take a look below for some quick answers but please don’t rely solely on this FAQ to determine if you have a case.
-Call us at 303-792-5595.
-Our professionals are here to help.
+Fill out a Free Case Evaluation form to speak with us or call directly at 303-792-5595.
+Our Colorado workers’ comp lawyers are here to help you right now.

 1. Not reporting an on-the-job injury (such as a slip-and-fall, or injuries caused by repetitive work) in writing at the time it occurs.

-3. Not going to a doctor or physician designated by his/her employer.
+3. Not going to a doctor or physician designated by the employer.

 4. Consenting to surgery or treatment without knowledge of the pertinent questions that should be addressed.

-5. Not obtaining a second opinion to address the extent of his or her injuries.
+5. Not obtaining a second opinion to address the extent of the injuries.

-6. Not understanding that it is improper for an authorized health care provider to charge the worker for medical treatment.
+6. Not understanding that it’s improper for an authorized health care provider to charge the employee for medical treatment.

-7. Not understanding the different types of workers’ compensation benefits to which they are entitled.
+7. Not understanding the different types of workers’ compensation benefits to which they’re entitled.

 8. Not fully understanding the workers’ compensation settlement process.

-9. Not fully understanding his or her legal rights and the possibility of filing a personal injury lawsuit against a negligent third-party.
+9. Not fully understanding their legal rights and the possibility of filing a personal injury lawsuit against a negligent third-party.

-It is almost impossible for a layperson to ascertain what steps to take in the wake of an injury, or what mistakes to avoid.
-The attorneys at Burg Simpson guide clients through the whole process.
+It’s almost impossible for a layperson to ascertain what steps to take in the wake of an injury, or what mistakes to avoid.
+Our Colorado workmans comp lawyers are here to guide clients through the entire process.

-1. Your employer’s insurance company is responsible to pay all authorized, reasonable, necessary, and related medical expenses that result from your injury.
-These may include, but are not limited to, medical examinations, surgery, assisted transportation, therapy, nursing care, hospitalization, rehabilitation services, prescriptions, home care, pain clinic care, mileage to and from medical appointments and pharmacies, psychological counseling, MRI and CT scans, X-rays, medical supplies, and medical appliances.
+1. Your employer’s insurance company is responsible for paying all authorized, reasonable, necessary, and related medical expenses that result from your injury.
+These can include, but are not limited to, medical examinations, surgeries, assisted transportation, therapy, nursing care, hospitalization, rehabilitation services, prescriptions, home care, pain clinic care, mileage to and from medical appointments and pharmacies, psychological counseling, MRI and CT scans, X-rays, medical supplies, and medical appliances.

-2. If you are injured at work and you need immediate medical attention, the law allows you to travel to the nearest hospital or emergency facility, regardless of whether the facility is your standard, authorized workers’ compensation provider.
+2. If you’re injured at work and you need immediate medical attention, the law allows you to travel to the nearest hospital or emergency facility, regardless of whether the facility is your standard, authorized workers’ compensation provider.

-3. Except for cases of true emergency, if you seek treatment from a medical facility or provider who is not an authorized workers’ compensation provider, you will be responsible for the bill.
+3. Except for cases of true emergency, if you seek treatment from a medical facility or provider who’s not an authorized workers’ compensation provider, you’ll be responsible for the bill.

-4. Disputes often occur between you and your employer’s insurance carrier about what is reasonable, necessary, and related medical care.
-These disputes may be resolved between the insurance adjuster and your attorney.
-If there is no resolution, the conflict can be litigated before a judge.
+4. Disputes often occur between you and your employer’s insurance carrier about what’s reasonable, necessary, and related medical care.
+These disputes can be resolved between the insurance adjuster and your Denver workers compensation attorney.
+If there’s no resolution, the conflict can be litigated before a judge.

-5. If you are not satisfied with your initial health care provider, it is possible to negotiate for a different provider, as well as for a second opinion from a doctor or surgeon.
-It is very important to discuss this with an attorney within the first 90 days after the date of the injury, if possible.
+5. If you’re not satisfied with your initial health care provider, it’s possible to negotiate for a different provider, as well as for a second opinion from a doctor or surgeon.
+It’s very important to discuss this with an attorney within the first 90 days after the date of the injury, if possible.

 6. Your authorized primary health care provider has the right to refer you to other authorized medical specialists.

 7. Patients have the right to choose whether or not to have surgery.
-Electing not to have surgery will not affect your rights to workers’ compensation benefits, and/or a settlement.
+Electing not to have surgery won’t affect your rights to workers’ compensation benefits, and/or a settlement.

-8. There are limits regarding how long your medical care can continue.
-In certain circumstances, your right to ongoing medical care can continue after you have reached Maximum Medical Improvement and your permanent medical impairment has been determined.
+8. There are limits regarding how long your medical care can last.
+In certain circumstances, your right to ongoing medical care can continue after you’ve reached Maximum Medical Improvement and your permanent medical impairment has been determined.
 Although the insurance carrier has no obligation to pay for medical expenses with the authorized, treating physician before they admit liability, they frequently will.

-Witnesses may disagree regarding the circumstances of your injury.
-Injuries may not be apparent and witness accounts may vary.
-For these reasons, it is important to fill out all necessary paperwork, and to include all details about all your injuries and symptoms.
+Witnesses might disagree regarding the circumstances of your injury.
+Injuries might not be apparent and witness accounts can vary.
+For these reasons, it’s important to fill out all necessary paperwork, and to include details about all your injuries and symptoms.

 Make sure you fully inform your physician and your employer about the extent of your injuries.

-For example, a witness may claim you were not seen picking up heavy boxes as you claim, or that you already had a bad back, or that you never complained to anyone of an on-the-job injury.
-A denial of your claim can be a result of inaccurate or incomplete information, or a lack of understanding of the law by the insurance adjuster.
-On-the-job injuries may also occur outside the presence of a witness.
+For example, a witness might claim that they didn’t see you picking up heavy boxes as you claim, or that you already had a bad back, or that you never complained to anyone of an on-the-job injury.
+A denial of your claim can be the result of inaccurate or incomplete information, or a lack of understanding of the law by the insurance adjuster.
+On-the-job injuries also can occur outside the presence of a witness.

 Non-witnessed injuries can occur:

-1. In an employee-designated parking lot prior to the beginning of your shift;
+1. In an employee-designated parking lot before your shift.

-2. In an employee-designated parking lot after your work shift has ended;
+2. In an employee-designated parking lot after your shift.

-5. By being assaulted by a fellow employee;
+5. While being assaulted by a fellow employee.

-6. While running an errand for the benefit of your employer; or
+6. While running an errand for your employer.

-7. In any situation where the employee is working alone or out-of-sight of other employees.
+7. In any situation where the employee is working alone or away from other employees.

-Therefore, regardless of whether your accident or injuries were witnessed by others or not, you are still entitled to workers’ compensation benefits.
-Unfortunately many of these unwitnessed accidents are denied initially by the insurance company, so it is very important to report it as soon as possible, and to give as many details as possible at the time it is reported.
+Therefore, regardless of whether anyone witnessed your accident or injuries, you’re still entitled to workers’ compensation benefits.
+Unfortunately, many of these unwitnessed accidents are denied initially by the insurance company, so it’s very important to report it as soon as possible, and to give as many details as possible at the time it is reported.

 The FPPA disability process can be long and confusing.
 It helps to have an experienced attorney guiding you through the process.